oceddi/Enlil/README.md

 ## Special Thanks:

-Sprite sheets in the example directory courtesy of Sithjester at http://untamed.wild-refuge.net/rpgxp.php The vertex module borrows heavily from Sylvester.js implementation for physics related to 2d vectors.
+Sprite sheets in the example directory courtesy of Sithjester at http://untamed.wild-refuge.net/rpgxp.php

+The vertex module borrows heavily from Sylvester.js (James Coglan) implementation for physics related to 2d vectors.

 ## Questions/Feedback: